benwh1/tminterface-clients/README.md

 Parameters specific to PressForwardClient:

 - `start_time`: waiting time (ms) of the first iteration
-- `max_length`: max race time (excluding waiting time) before giving up and starting the next iteration
+- `max_length`: max time (excluding waiting time) allowed to reach the first goal/checkpoint before giving up and starting the next iteration